 Everything you Need to Know about Post Holiday Blues

-FACT – Post holiday blues refer to the feelings of sadness or disappointment following the holiday season.
+FACT – Post holiday blues refer to the feelings of sadness or disappointment after the holiday season.

 The Joys of Being on Holiday